haskell/haddock/doc/markup.rst

     square :: Int -> Int
     square x = x * x

-Documenting parts of a declaration
+Documenting Parts of a Declaration
 ----------------------------------

 In addition to documenting the whole declaration, in some cases we can also document individual parts of the declaration.

-Class methods
+Class Methods
 ~~~~~~~~~~~~~

 Class methods are documented in the same way as top level type